aitrenches/sorat/docs/devops.md

 ## 2. Infrastructure Monitoring & Alerting

-SORAT uses automated monitoring and alerting to ensure system health and rapid incident response:
+SRT uses automated monitoring and alerting to ensure system health and rapid incident response:

 - **Metrics Collection:** System, application, and network metrics are continuously collected
 - **Log Aggregation:** Centralized logging for all services